aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Case Management/Case-Management_-Save_Data_Update_Definitions.rst

 This option determines whether or not defined parameters and sets whose contents are out of date are evaluated before saving the case.

-Please also see the option :ref:`Options_Case-Management_-Case_Save_Defined_Identifiers`  that controls whether defined identifiers are included at all.
+Please also see the option :ref:`option-AIMMS-case_save_defined_identifiers`  that controls whether defined identifiers are included at all.